 Participants should be aware that the full and half marathon courses merge at the 15.6 mile point of the marathon (mile 2.5 of the half marathon).

 Marathon participants are likely to encounter half marathon participants after the merge point.
-Marathoners with finishing times faster than 2:00 (2 Hours) can expect large numbers of half marathon participants from the merge point to the finish.
+Wheelchair and handcycle marathoners with finishing times faster than 2:00 (2 Hours) can expect large numbers of half marathon participants from the merge point to the finish.
 Please use caution when overtaking slower participants.

 All participants, please use extra caution when overtaking and passing other participants on the section of bike path near mile 20.5